Lionel Lindsay: Career

 Lindsay was good friends with Ernest Moffitt and published a book on his art, A Consideration of the Art of Ernest Moffitt (1899).
 In 1907 he held an extremely successful exhibition of etchings in Sydney with the Society of Artists.
 The two decades after 1907 saw him active with the Society of Artists and in 1921, when the Australian Painter-Etchers' Society was formed, Lindsay was its first president.
-He began to exhibit in London in 1923 and had his most successful exhibition of that period at Colnaghi, a London art dealer, in 1927.
+He began to exhibit in London in 1923 and had his most successful exhibition of that period at P. & D. Colnaghi & Co., a London art dealer, in 1927.
 Colnaghi's Galleries and the critic Harold Wright led British interest in Lindsay's work and guaranteed his reputation as a major British printmaker and watercolourist.

-Key themes in his oeuvre include the swagman in the outback, old Sydney, portraits of prominent Australians, romantic views of Spain and Arab culture, a series of classically inspired works and birds and animals.
+Key themes in his oeuvre include the swagman in the outback, old Sydney, portraits of prominent Australians, romantic views of Spain and Arab culture, a series of classically inspired works, and birds and animals.

-In 1937 Lindsay became a foundation member of, and exhibited with, Robert Menzies' anti-modernist organisation, the Australian Academy of Art.Lindsay became a Trustee of the Art Gallery of New South Wales and was knighted for his services to Australian art in 1941.
+In 1937 Lindsay became a foundation member of, and exhibited with, Robert Menzies' anti-modernist organisation, the Australian Academy of Art.
+Lindsay became a Trustee of the Art Gallery of New South Wales and was knighted for his services to Australian art in 1941.
 In 1942 Lindsay published Addled Art, a vituperative and anti-semitic attack on modernism in art.
 Lindsay's views on modernism, however, were not as clear cut as Addled Art would have it seem: for example, Lindsay supported William Dobell during the court case over his Archibald Prize-winning portrait of Joshua Smith.